hyperledger/fabric-sdk-java/README.md

 You must be running a local peer and orderer to be able to run the unit tests.

 ### Running the integration tests
-You must be running local instances of Fabric-ca, Fabric peers and Fabric orderers to be able to run the integration tests.
+You must be running local instances of Fabric-ca, Fabric peers, and Fabric orderers to be able to run the integration tests.
 See above for running these services in Vagrant.
 Use this `maven` command to run the integration tests:
  * _mvn failsafe:integration-test -DskipITs=false_